-The Interfaces of Global Change program is closely aligned with the Global Change Center, which focuses on the interactions of habitat loss/degradation, invasive species, pollution, disease, and climate change.
-IGC students may focus on interdisciplinary aspects of these or other topics related to global change.
+The Interfaces of Global Change program is closely aligned with the Global Change Center, which focuses on the social, economic, and environmental causes and consequences of global change.

-The goals of the Interfaces of Global Change program are to provide each PhD Fellow with a broad perspective on:
+The goals of the Interfaces of Global Change IGEP are to provide each Ph.D.
+Fellow with competencies in:

 - The social, economic, and environmental causes and consequences of global change.

-- The roles that science and scientists play informing public understanding, engaging with other stakeholders, designing sound environmental policy, and assisting market reform.
+- The roles that science and scientists play informing public understanding, engaging with other stakeholders, designing sound environmental policy, and effective communication of science to diverse audiences.